 1 Overall description

-SA2 has agreed the attached CR to TS 23.273 to support scheduling of location of a target UE in advance using a scheduled location time at which location measurements for the target UE would be obtained by the UE (in the case of DL measurements) and/or NG-RAN (in the case of UL measurements).
+SA2 has technically endorsed the attached CR to TS 23.273 to support scheduling of location of a target UE in advance using a scheduled location time at which location measurements for the target UE would be obtained by the UE (in the case of DL measurements) and/or NG-RAN (in the case of UL measurements).
 The scheduled location time is provided by a requesting LCS Client, AF or the UE and transferred to the LMF, which then interacts with the NG-RAN and/or UE to schedule the location measurements at the scheduled location time.
 The resulting location (e.g. as calculated based on the location measurements by the UE or LMF) is then provided to a recipient LCS Client, AF or the target UE, depending on the type of location request.
 Use of a scheduled location time allows latency to be reduced since effective latency only commences at the scheduled location time and can exclude time spent prior to this for sending the location request and scheduling the location measurements.

 SA2 believes that RAN1 and RAN2 may be planning to supporting a similar capability as documented in an LS sent by RAN2 to RAN1 in R2-2102125 (“LS to capture Text Proposal for TR 38.857”) which includes an attachment R2-2102124 (“Text Proposals of latency enhancements”) with the following bullet item: